-MU Extension offers Tai Chi for Arthritis and Health classes online and in-person during COVID-19 public health precautions.
+MU Extension to hold new Tai Chi classes online and in-person

 For the first time, the University of Missouri Extension is offering Tai Chi online alongside their in-person classes.
 Tai Chi instruction has been offered face to face in the region for the past year, with the next class enrolling now for July 6 at The Centre in Rolla.

 “The addition of online classes allows members of the public with higher risks for COVID- 19 to participate in the physical, mental and social benefits of Tai Chi from the safety of their homes,” says instructor Rachel Buenemann.